Chivers and Sons: Growth

 Over the next decade they added marmalade to their offering which allowed them to employ year-round staff, rather than seasonal workers at harvest time.
 This was followed by their clear dessert jelly (1889), and then lemonade, mincemeat, custard powder, and Christmas puddings.
 By 1896 the family owned 500 acre of orchards.

 They began selling their products in cans in 1895, and the rapid growth in demand was overseen by Charles Lack (d.1912), their chief engineer, who developed the most efficient canning machinery in Europe and by the end of the century Chivers had become one of the largest manufacturers of preserves in the world.
 He later added a variety of machines for sorting, can making, vacuum-caps and sterilisation that helped retain Chivers' advantage over its rivals well into the 20th century.
 By the turn of the century the factory was entirely self-sufficient, growing all its own fruit, and supplying its own water and electricity.
 The factory made its own cans, but also contained a sawmill, blacksmiths, coopers, carpenters, paint shop, builders and basket makers.

 On 14 March 1901 the company was registered as S. Chivers and Sons, and they began to export their products for the first time, by now employing over 1000 people.

 Impington Windmill was purchased by Stephen's son, John Chivers (d.1929), in 1904.
 The factory was renamed the Orchard Factory in around 1910.

+The Earl De La Warr sold his lands in the village of Haslingfield to John Chivers, who began planting fruit there for his factory.